ben-wes/espd/README.txt

 https://gitdemo.readthedocs.io/en/latest/build-system.html

 The compilation chain depends on an "sdkconfig" file.
-The included one is for a generic ESP board.
-Samples for the two LyraT boards are included as "sdkconfig.lyrat" and "sdkconfig.lyratmini" - you can rename one of these as "sdkconfig" before invoking the compiler (and compile using the "ADF", not the "IDF" - see below).
+Samples for the two LyraT boards are included as "sdkconfig.lyrat" and "sdkconfig.lyratmini", and a sample for a bare WROOM module is included as "sdkconfig.wroom".
+You can rename one of these as "sdkconfig" before invoking the compiler.

 In addition to the sources youre looking at you'll need Pd, preferably the latest version, although I'm testing this with Pd commit